oeg1n18/DrQ/README.md

 This is a repository to test the reproduction of the 2021 ICLR paper [Image Augmentation Is All You Need: Regularizing Deep Reinforcement Learning from Pixels](https://arxiv.org/abs/2004.13649).

-The Regularized deep reinforcement learning method is tested with both continous and discrete environments with SAC and DQN algorithms.
-The environments used are the deepmind control suite and atari gym.
-The results of the SAC and DQN results can be seen below.
-Read our **report** to find out more.
+The Regularized deep reinforcement learning method coined DrQ is tested with both continuous and discrete environments with SAC and DQN algorithms.
+The environments used are the deepmind control suite and atari gym with the results shown below.
+Read our **report** featured in the repo to find out more.

-## Soft Actor Critic Results
+### Soft Actor Critic Results

 ---